National Institute of Technical Teachers' Training and Research, Chennai

 National Institute of Technical Teachers' Training and Research, Chennai (NITTTR) is a deemed to be university under distinct category under the Ministry of Education (or MoE), Government of India.
 NITTTR Chennai is located in Tharamani in Chennai.

 History

 The increase in intake in both Engineering and Polytechnic Institutions lead to increased faculty member recruitment.
 In order to provide In-service training to the various serving faculty members and Induction training to the newly recruited faculty members of the Technical Institutions, the Regional Institutes of Teacher Training (RITT) (now NITTTRs) were established by Government of India.
-In 1964 one of the four RITT was setup in Tharamani, Chennai.
+In 1964 one of the four RITT was set up in Tharamani, Chennai.
 The RITT Chennai later became Technical Teachers Training Institute (TTTI).
 TTTIs became National Institutes and were known as National Institute of Technical Teachers' Training and Research in 2003.
 On 14 February 2022, the honorable Vice President of India Shri M.Venkaiah Naidu presided over as Chief Guest and inaugurated the Sports centre and NITTTR Open Educational Resources(OER).